Relative Serre functor for comodule algebras: Examples

 \subsubsection{Summary of the results}

-Table~\ref{tab:book-comod-alg-rel-Serre} summarizes our results for exact comodule algebras over $H(1, \omega)$.
-The first column of the table shows whether a relative Serre functor for ${}_L \Mod$ is isomorphic to the identity functor (it is equivalent to whether the Nakayama automorphism of $L$ is inner, since $H(1, \omega)$ is unimodular).
+Table~\ref{tab:book-comod-alg-rel-Serre} summarizes our results for exact comodule algebras over $H$.
+The first column of the table shows whether a relative Serre functor for ${}_L \Mod$ is isomorphic to the identity functor (it is equivalent to whether the Nakayama automorphism of $L$ is inner, since $H$ is unimodular).
 The second column shows whether ${}_L \Mod$ is pivotal.
-Unlike the case of the Taft algebra, there are several examples of $L$ such that a relative Serre functor of ${}_L \Mod$ is isomorphic to the identity functor but a pivotal structure of ${}_L \Mod$ does not exist.
+Unlike the case of the Taft algebra, there are some examples of $L$ such that a relative Serre functor of ${}_L \Mod$ is isomorphic to the identity functor but ${}_L \Mod$ admits no pivotal structure.

 \cprime{$'$}